Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Introduction

 Data cleaning methods are more suitable for the present task.
-However, most existing label cleaning methods make assumptions about or require knowledge on the distribution of noise in the dataset \cite{jiang2020learning, hendrycks2018using, bekker2016training}.
+However, most existing label cleaning methods make assumptions about or require knowledge on the distribution of noise in the dataset \cite{jiang2020learning, hendrycks2018using}.
 In our use-case, where there is no prior knowledge of the noise distribution, an unsupervised method, such as clustering, is required.
-Although there are a few methods that use unsupervised clustering algorithms for noisy label learning \cite{bouveyron:hal-00325263, rebbapragada2007class}, none of these correct labels.
+Although there are a few methods that use unsupervised clustering algorithms for noisy label learning \cite{bouveyron:hal-00325263}, none of these correct labels.
 Rather, they train a model to be robust to noise through instance weighting or exclusion.
-These methods would be problematic for our task; due to the high noise proportion, weighting or removing a high volume of data would be damaging to performance, especially for deep learning methods that require large amounts of data.
+These methods would be problematic for our task; due to the high noise proportion, weighting or removing a high volume of data would damage performance, especially for deep neural networks require large amounts of data.
 Thus, the present task requires an unsupervised method for data cleaning that utilizes label correction rather than elimination.
 To the best of our knowledge, there are no current methods which perform label correction using unsupervised clustering methods, and particularly not in the NLP domain.

-In this paper, we present SDCNL to address the unexplored issue of classifying between depression and more severe suicidal tendencies using web-scraped data.
-In particular, we leverage Reddit data, develop a novel label correction method to remove inherent noise in the data using unsupervised learning, and develop a deep-learning classifier based on pre-trained transformers \cite{devlin-etal-2019-bert, reimers2019sentencebert, cer2018universal}.
-Our primary contributions can be summarized as follows: \begin{itemize} \item An application of deep learning-based sentiment analysis for depression versus suicidal ideation classification, an important but unexplored clinical and computational challenge
+In this paper, we present SDCNL to address the unexplored issue of classifying between depression and more severe suicidal tendencies using web-scraped data and neural networks.
+Our primary contributions can be summarized as follows: